Call4Cloud | MMP-C | Autopilot | Device Preparation

 When this CSP is deployed to your device a new local admin user will be created with the password you provided.
 Please note: When using this CSP: “User must change Password at next logon” will be enabled

-If that is something you don’t want, take a look at this blog.
-I am using a PowerShell script and a scheduled task to make sure there are “never” more local admin’s on the device than we configured!
+If you don’t want that, take a look at this blog.
+I am using a PowerShell script and a scheduled task to ensure there are “never” more local admins on the device than we configured!

 Intune | Remove Local Administrators AADJ with PowerShell (call4cloud.nl)